ccoutant/dwarf-locations/005-locations-on-stack.md

 to "and is implicitly defined by some attributes."

-In the final (non-normative) paragraph of the section, change "A DWARF expression for a location description" to "A DWARF expression."
+In the final (non-normative) paragraph of the section, change "A DWARF expression for a location description..." to "A DWARF expression...."

 ### Section 3.2 Stack Operations [was 2.5.2.3 Stack Operations]